-In the valley itself, there are two options of accomodation for those who wish to spend the night surrounded by such a beautiful scenery:
+On the valley itself, there are two options of accomodation for those who wish to spend the night surrounded by such beautiful scenery:

 In Ribes de Freser

-Ribes de Freser it’s a 15 minute drive from Queralbs and there is also rack railway station.
+Ribes de Freser it’s a 15 minute drive from Queralbs and it also has a Rack Railway Station:

 Trekkings in Vall de Núria

 There’s a lot of different options of treks in Vall de Núria, from all levels of difficulty and suitable for all kinds of people.
 Here I suggest a few that I’ve done myself: